So, sugaring... what IS it?

 Your hair has been removed by the follicle.
 This follicle remains open for a period of time.
 This means excessive friction, sweat, dirt, deodorant, lotions or oils can irritate the skin or cause breakouts.
 Please, avoid physical activity of allllll ze varieties for at least 24 hours after a sugaring treatment.
 No touching the area, no working out, no jogging around Greenlake, no swimming, no hot tub, no tanning… I know.
 I’m a real bummer. 😉 Showering is fine.
 Just be kind to your skin for a day.

 After 48 hours… make gentle exfoliating and moisturizing a part of your daily/every other day routine.
 This is essential for avoiding ingrowns and keeping your skin soft and smooth.
-Those fine-tipped new hairs need conditioned skin to grow up and through!
-Sugar Peeps is packed with exfoliating mitts, powders, pads, serums, lotions and balms galore.
-They are all largely organic and incredibly effective.
-Put down the razor, don’t even bother with the chemical depilatory cream, and pick up the spa mitt and lotion.
+Those fine-tipped new hairs need conditioned skin to grow up and through.
+Adding on a luxe skin treatment post sugar is another excellent way to nourish, condition, and caretake your skin.
+Sugar Peeps studio also carries a quality selection of exfoliating mitts, cleansers, serums, lotions, and balms proudly formulated with organic ingredients and high grade botanicals to help you along your post sugar journey.